-The curriculum leading to the degree of Bachelor of Science in Forestry provides a liberal education in the humanities and sciences and a technical education in forest management, or in wildlife management.
+The curriculum leading to the degree of Bachelor of Science in Forestry provides a liberal education in the humanities and sciences and a professional education in forest management or wildlife management.
 It is designed to prepare men for positions in forest management, in wildlife management, or for graduate study in the forest or wildlife sciences.

-The curriculum emphasizes the science and technique of the multiple-use of forest land in coordinating the management of natural resources for forest products, wildlife, water, and for recreational facilities.
-Elective courses offered by the department and throughout the University afford the opportunity for either concentrating or broadening the student's education.
-Selection of the concentration in Forest Management or in Wildlife Management will be made by the second semester of the sophomore year.
+The curriculum emphasizes the science and technique of coordinating the management of forest and wild land for forest products, wildlife, water, and for recreation.
+Selection of the Forest Management option or the Wildlife Management must be made by the second semester of the sophomore year.

-A minimum of 138 semester credit hours of prescribed and elective courses are required for graduation.
-Eight credit hours are earned for the summer program for eight weeks immediately following the second semester of the sophomore year.
+A minimum of 138 semester credit hours of prescribed and elective courses is required for graduation.
+Eight credit hours are earned for the summer program which immediately follows the second semester of the sophomore year.

-Graduates are employed by Federal and State Conservation agencies; by forest products and related industries; or as private consulting foresters.
-The undergraduate program may be designed to prepare for graduate study in the forest or in the wildlife sciences.
+Graduates are employed by Federal and State Conservation agencies, by forest products and related industries, or as private consulting foresters.